abhishek70/Backbone-Sample-App/README.md

 Backbone-Sample-App
 ===================

-Demonstrates the functionality of using Backbone.js, Underscore.js, jQuery.js and require.js
+Demonstrates the functionality of using Backbone.js, Underscore.js, jQuery.js and require.js.
-Created simple web app using above javascripts with MVC design pattern.
+Created simple web app using above javascripts with organizing all the modules.

 References: